simgrid/simgrid/docs/source/app_s4u.rst

 to each topic individually with a :cpp:func:`get_async() <simgrid::s4u::Mailbox::get_async>` on each mailbox.
 Then, use :cpp:func:`Comm::wait_any() <simgrid::s4u::Comm::wait_any>`
-to get the first message on any of the mailbox you are subscribed onto.
+to get the first message on any of the mailboxes you are subscribed to.

 The mailboxes are not located on the network, and you can access them without any latency.
-The network delay are only related to the location of the sender and receiver once the match between them is done on the mailbox.
+The network delays are only related to the location of the sender and receiver once the match between them is done on the mailbox.
 This is just like the phone number that you can use locally, and the geographical distance only comes into play